Prompt Cache Economics — Why Your AI Bill Is Higher Than You Think

 The correct approach: remove the date from the system prompt entirely.
 Then quietly inject it into the first user message:

-ShroomDog murmur:
+ShroomDog highlights:

 OpenClaw’s context management uses exactly this architecture.